On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: Introduction

 \subsection{Some Historical Overview of the Problem}

-In the case without disturbance the admissible set has been thoroughly studied in \cite{Levine_2013} and then in \cite{Esterhuizen_2017,WE-JL_automatica_2016} for mixed constraints.
+In the case without disturbance the admissible set has been thoroughly studied in \cite{Levine_2013} and then in \cite{Esterhuizen_2017,WE-JL_automatica_2016} for mixed constraints, \ie constraints depending of both the state and the controls.
 Following the approach of \cite{Levine_2013}, an extension to uncontrolled systems subject to disturbances has been done in \cite{Esterhuizen_2020}, where the notion of \emph{maximal robust positively invariant set} is introduced.
-The importance of these approaches relies on the fact that the admissible set is more easily described by its boundary.
+The importance of these approaches relies on the fact that the admissible set is easily described by its boundary.
 The latter is partly constituted by the so-called \emph{barrier}, made of specific system trajectories satisfying a minimum principle and enjoying the \emph{semi-permeability property}, introduced by Isaacs \cite{Isaacs_1965} in the context of \emph{differential games}.

 Other approaches to study robust admissible trajectories satisfying the constraints for continuous time nonlinear systems include \emph{Hamilton-Jacobi backwards reachability} \cite{Mitchell_2005,Cruck_2008,Chen_2018,Herbert_2021,Maidens_2013}.
 This problem, interpreted as a \emph{differential game} \cite{Isaacs_1965} with two opposing inputs, is usually solved by considering \emph{viscosity solutions} of the Hamilton-Jacobi-Bellman partial differential equation.